- Where can I find information about graduate student policies and procedures?

 - How do I request a transcript?

-- How can I withdraw from courses at WKU?
+- How do I withdraw from courses at WKU?

-- How can I withdraw from a graduate program?
+- How do I withdraw from a graduate program?

-- To withdraw from a graduate program, first drop all current courses then email Graduate Studies and Research requesting to be withdrawn from your program.
+- Drop all current courses through TopNet and email the Graduate School requesting to be withdrawn from your program.